ruitaiS/capstone-1/README.md

 <img src="/movielens/graphs/learning_rate.png" align="center" alt="Learning Rate"
 	title="Learning Rate"/>

 Having spent far too long trying and failing to tune the SGD code, I decided to try a very simple time factor model for the movie residuals.
 A linear model was produced for each movie to predict the residuals as a factor of the timestamp.
 This was admittedly far too simple of an approach; I should have spent more time analyzing the chronological effects on ratings, instead of throwing everything into the `lm` function and hoping for the best, but I was feeling quite discourged from the wasted effort on the SGD model, and also running out of time to complete the project.
-These models did not yield positive results on the test sets produced by `createFolds`.
+These models also did not yield positive results on the test sets produced by `createFolds`.

 ## Results